cmdruid/use-nostr/README.md

 - Uses a simple reducer `store` with `update` method.
 - Helper boolean, status and error messages for reactive components.

+**NEW**: Nostr rooms now available!
+Easily create group messaging using a shared secret!

 Coming soon:
   - Sign / verify custom messages and challenges using the Signer API.
   - Receive a Taproot HD wallet derived from your nostr signing device.